yuejoyceliu/yueliu96.github.io/source/_posts/Mopac-with-Cuby4.md

 ## yaml-file

 yaml file is a list of keywords, which is the bridge to connect cuby with computational softwares.
+The format is `keyword: option` and there must be a space after colon (:).

 ### optimize-yaml